crudWeekend/crudweekend/README.md

 The Front End Crew is using Google Maps API, Node.js and jquery;

 Requiered to build a C.R.U.D. app using a REST architecture, must have a functional user login.

+Learned that you can't easily change the name of a Repo after it's been created...